 “My students would NEVER do that!”

 It saddens me every time to hear this since it simply isn’t accurate.
-Student-centered learning can work in any classroom and is a perfect way to implement naturally occurring differentiation of instruction.
+Student-centered learning can work in any classroom to meet students’ needs and is a perfect way to implement naturally occurring differentiation of instruction.
 I know there are a number of reasons to think this way.
-A group of students could be particularly challenging, or apathetic, or maybe it’s just simply a fear of trying something “outside of the box”.
+A group of students could be particularly challenging, apathetic, or maybe it’s just simply a fear of trying something “outside of the box”.

-It might seem impossible to differentiate for each and everyone one of them with such varying personalities and learning styles.
+It might seem impossible to differentiate for individual students with such varying personalities and learning styles.
 What most of these educators don’t realize, is that in most cases, this type of classroom approach appeals to the more difficult students even more.
+It helps progress growth with mixed-ability classrooms and meets the needs of all learners in different ways, yet the learning goals and lesson plans stay the same.

 Differentiation of Instruction and Student-Centered Learning

 Will you definitely reach every single student 100%?
 I cannot promise that.
 Just as a more traditional method does not reach every student, this method may not either.
 I offer no false platitudes here.
+There are always going to be students who struggle no matter what you do (and 9/10 times, this actually has nothing to do with you at all).
 However, I can promise you that once you have student buy-in, you will be able to reach more of them than with any other method of instruction.

 Student-centered activities in the classroom naturally lend themselves to a level of differentiation that helps reach each child more than traditional methods of instruction.